alejandroq/enlightenment-series-react-primer/README.md

 - `> aws s3 website "s3://enlightenment-series-4604bd5718a4f7eaf48ee7b081de4c2813d9470d" --index-document index.html --error-document index.html --profile testaccount --region us-east-1`
 - `> aws s3 sync build "s3://enlightenment-series-4604bd5718a4f7eaf48ee7b081de4c2813d9470d" --profile testaccount --region us-east-1 --grants read=uri=http://acs.amazonaws.com/groups/global/AllUsers`
 - The S3 URL is now: `http://enlightenment-series-4604bd5718a4f7eaf48ee7b081de4c2813d9470d.s3-website-us-east-1.amazonaws.com/`
 - Create the CloudFront according to this article: `https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af`.
 Why use CloudFront CDN?
 CloudFront will cache and distribute static documents geographically closer to users at local AWS Edge Locations.
 This translates to a user in San Francisco having a comporable experience to one in Washington DC despite the assets originating from region us-east-1 (because a Californian would get the asset next door).
 The contrast to this (and more typical) is that a request from California would have to travel across the United States and back thereinby negatively affecting an entire coast's user experience.
-The reduction of network travel should minimize bounce rates, etc. CloudFront quickly enables HTTP/2 and distributes SSLs for HTTPS.
+The reduction of network travel should minimize bounce rates, etc. CloudFront, as well, quickly enables configuration for HTTP/2 and distributes SSLs for HTTPS.
 This should provide us a good mark below on our Progressive Web Application:
 - What we have... (with offline, etc)

-## Links
+## Relevant Links
 - https://developers.google.com/web/fundamentals/performance/prpl-pattern/
 - http://www.typescriptlang.org/
 - https://github.com/nfl/react-helmet